Anthony-Nolan/Atlas/README_MatchPredictionAlgorithm.md

     - Note, the file does not contain a patient or donor ID; the consumer should map patient-donor IDs to request ID when initially submitting the request.
   - At this point, if any requests contain invalid properties, such invalid HLA, these will be indiviually caught and logged to Application Insights to allow users to correct them and re-submit.
     - Note: No alerts are sent out in such case; the user should manually monitor the logs, or use Application Insights monitoring.

-## Match Prediction Algorithm (MPA) Settings

-### Handling HLA metadata dictionary (HMD) errors caused by HLA versioning

-There is a known issue that occurs when the matching and match prediction components are run on different versions of the HMD, specifically where the former may be ahead of the latter, and contain new alleles.
-Refer to [issue #637](https://github.com/Anthony-Nolan/Atlas/issues/637) for more details.

-Until a more permanent fix has been implemented, the following setting has been added to the MPA to control whether HMD errors will be thrown during the "phenotype conversion" step of the algorithm: `SuppressCompressedPhenotypeConversionExceptions: [true/false]`.

-It has been set to `true` for search requests handled by the `Atlas.Functions` app, and to `false` for match prediction requests run by the `Atlas.MatchPrediction.Functions` app.
-This is because the above issue only occurs when both matching and match prediction are run sequentially on the same patient-donor set (i.e., during search).
-When only match prediction is run, HMD exceptions may be due to genuinely invalid HLA being submitted in a request that should rightly cause the request to fail.

-Note to developers: `SuppressCompressedPhenotypeConversionExceptions` has been added as an app-level setting, as for the immediate future, there are no plans to run match prediction requests from the top-level function.
-If this changes before a fix for issue #637 has been implemented, the scope of controlling suppression of conversion errors may need amending.